yyhh-org/site/content/ecobee3-installation-with-k-wire.md

 ---
+Author: Huahai
+Slug: ecobee3-installation-with-k-wire
+Lang: en
+Date: 2017-12-01 06:13
+Alias: /blog/2017/11/ecobee3-installation-k-wire
+Status: published
 Title: Ecobee3 installation with K wire
-Date: 2017-12-01 06:13
-Author: Huahai
 Category: experience
 Tags: House, Appliance
-Slug: ecobee3-installation-with-k-wire
-Alias: /blog/2017/11/ecobee3-installation-k-wire
-Lang: en
 ---

 As part of our house modernization process, we bought an Ecobee3 Wifi enabled smart thermostat.
 We hope that this small device will help reduce the size of our utility bill.
 The product looks very simple, but it comes with three additional sensors that can be placed in different rooms, and these can even detect room occupancy!